opendilab/DI-engine-docs/source/13_envs/evogym.rst

 Evolution Gym (Evogym) is the first large-scale benchmark for co-optimizing the design and control of soft robots.
 Each robot is composed of different types of voxels (e.g., soft, rigid, actuators), resulting in a modular and expressive robot design space.
-The environment spans a wide range of tasks, including locomotion on various types of terrains and manipulation.
+The environment spans a wide range of tasks, including locomotion and manipulation on various types of terrains.
 The image below shows a robot in action.

 .. image:: ./images/evogym.gif